-Luang Prabang Elephant Sanctuary
+Visit a Luang Prabang Elephant Sanctuary

 Spending the day with the elephants at an elephant sanctuary is one of the most fun things to do in Luang Prabang.
 Before booking this experience, please do your research and ensure that the elephant sanctuary you choose takes good care of the elephants and does not allow riding the elephants.

 We visited the Elephant Village Sanctuary, which unfortunately does allow riding the elephants – this is a short bareback ride and only allows one rider per elephant.
-However, if I were to book a trip now, I probably would not choose the Elephant Village Sanctuary for this reason.
+However, if I were to book a trip now, I would not choose the Elephant Village Sanctuary for this reason.

 Since we visited I have done more research into Luang Prabang elephant sanctuaries, and have found the MandaLao Elephant Conservation, which does not allow riding of elephants.
 I have no personal experience of this elephant sanctuary, but TripAdvisor reviews look good.

 Having said that, we found the 14 elephants that have been rescued from hard labour in the jungle to be well cared for and happy at the Elephant Village.
 They spend the mornings with visitors, and all visit the vet each day before they head back to the jungle to rest for the afternoon.